mohamedmagdy/odoo-pycharm-templates/README.md

     ~/.PyCharm*/config/templates

+MacOs X users, look for the templates folder here:

+    ~/Library/Preferences/PyCharm*/templates

-and save the XML file there, Then Enjoy your time developing a great Odoo Modules :)
+and save the XML file there.
+Enjoy your time developing great Odoo Modules :)

 ### User Guide
 Here is a little video that's show how you can use this template : https://youtu.be/vytzDo33qdM